Article Index

 For a more complete review of the expanded scope of practice that CPS helped pass in 2021, please see our related webpage: CO Advanced/Expanded Scope of Practice.

-CPS has also formed a Colorado Pharmacist Professional Taskforce consisting of over 35 pharmacy and healthcare entities.
-The purpose of this taskforce is to form a network for sharing provider status experience, challenges, successes and needs.
-If you are interested in joining this taskforce, please email your interest to [email protected] or to our CPS Pharmacy Practice Advancement Lead, Jessica Angleson, PharmD, MBA, BCPS at [email protected]
+CPS has also formed the Colorado Pharmacists Practice & Payment Network (CPPPN) (formerly the Colorado Pharmacist Professional Taskforce) consisting of over 40 pharmacy and healthcare entities.
+The purpose of this network is to form a community for sharing provider status experience, challenges, successes and needs.
+If you are interested in joining this network, please email your interest to [email protected] or to our CPS Pharmacy Practice Advancement Lead, Jessica Angleson, PharmD, MBA, BCPS at [email protected]

 As always we are always open to your needs and feedback on provider status in CO.
 Specifically, CPS would like to know about barriers/rejections/problems so can continue to advocate and address these issues.
 Contact us at [email protected]